 In one recent year, it was estimated that over 737,000 hit-and-run crashes happened, resulting in approximately 2,000 fatalities.

 Reporting a hit-and-run is vital because the police will attempt to track down the other driver and hold them responsible for their actions.
-You can report the hit-and-run by calling law enforcement and providing information about the vehicle you saw fleeing.
+You can report the hit-and-run by calling law enforcement and provide information about the vehicle you saw fleeing.
 An officer should investigate the incident and write a report of their findings.

 Read more: How Your Legal Team Can Track Down Your Hit-and-Run Driver